[Updated on 31 July 2018]

 41. Think quick in the Escape Room

-42. Rare eagles at the Johannesburg Botanical Gardens waterfall
+42. See rare eagles at the Johannesburg Botanical Gardens waterfall

-Take a break from Jozi’s buzz into the peaceful cover of the Walter Sisula National Botanical Gardens, a 30 minute drive from the CBD.
+Take a break from Jozi’s bustling city and venture into the peaceful cover of the Walter Sisulu National Botanical Gardens, a 30-minute drive from the CBD.
 If luck is on your side you may spot the nesting pair of Verreaux’s (black) eagles in the cliffs by the Witpoortjie Waterfall.
-086 1001278.
-Malcolm Road, Roodepoort.
 Don’t miss out on stargazing in early September and October.
-The adjacent Emmarentia Dam is a great spot for a picnic.

 43. Keeping it cool at Northgate Ice Rink

-Feeling the heat this summer?
-The Northgate Shopping Centre ice rink is a great place to cool off while getting in some exercise.
+The Northgate Shopping Centre ice rink is a great place to cool off while getting in some fun exercise.
 Keep an eye on their Facebook page as they often hold fun events like foam parties and celebrity bands/DJs.
-Cnr Witkoppen and Olivenhout.
-011 794 8706.

 44. Wits Origins Centre